seanjgildea/SoftwareEngineeringNotes/awsSolutionsArchitect.md

 - [https://aws.amazon.com/rds/faqs/] (RDS)
 - [https://aws.amazon.com/sqs/faqs/] (SQS)

+## VPC Endpoints

+- Interface Endpoints ( Elastic Network Interface ) ENI -
+- Gateway Endpoints ( S3 and Dynamo supported )
+- Does not require an internet gateway, nat device

+## VPC Flow Logs

+- Captures information for CloudWatch
+- Created at VPC, Subnet and Network Interface Levels
+- Cannot tag a flowlog
+- Cannot associate different IAM role once created
+- Not all IP traffic is monitored

+## NAT's versus Bastions

+- Why use Bastions?
+You want to SSH/RDP into one of your private subnet EC2 instances
+- Why use Nat Gateways/Instances?
+To provide internet traffic to EC2 instances on private subnets
+- Network computer designed to withstand attacks
+- Cannot use a NAT Gateway as a Bastion host

+## Direct Connect

+- On premises to AWS connection via dedicated lines

+## Application Load Balancers

+- Minimum of 2 subnets required!!

 ## VPC's NAT Instances and Gateways

 - NAT Instance - Terribly out of date, being phased out